sn-lab/Mouse-Breathing-Sensor/README.md

 is stored as 10 bit values from 0 to 1023 for 0-5V range.
 Binary file can be read manually.
 Date and time are stored as a single double value at the beginning of the file, followed by the sampling rate as a single double value.
 All data following is saved as unsigned 16-bit values for voltage.

+When running with trigger, the microcontroller can output TTL pulses during acquisition, every N pulses, or toggled every N pulses.
+Alternatively, the microcontroller can read in a trigger pulse and record to the output .bin file.
+The trigger is recorded as a logical embedded within the MSB of the 16-bit value.